liqd/adhocracy3/docs/development/coding_guides/css_guidelines.rst

    -  must provide values for all variables.

-   -  must provide designs for all objects, states, …
+   -  must provide designs for all components, states, …

    -  They must provide all necessary information and files as soon as possible (to avoid delays, preliminary dummy files may be